 Residential developments in the City's construction pipeline include a mix of single-family, townhouse, and apartment projects, with many but not all apartment projects targeting student populations.
 The significant number of student-oriented developments reflect strong developer interest in pursuing these types of projects in Davis to respond to significant rental housing demand among UC Davis students.
-Many UC Davis students that participated in the community engagement process for this Housing Element Update highlighted the importance of these student-oriented developments for providing a flexible option to address student housing in Davis to address housing needs among Davis families and members of the Davis workforce that are not students.
+Many UC Davis students that participated in the community engagement process for this Housing Element Update highlighted the importance of these student-oriented developments for providing a flexible option to address student housing needs.
+Other community members indicated a preference for more traditional rental housing in Davis to address housing needs among Davis families and members of the Davis workforce that are not students.
 Because many of the newer student-oriented developments rent by the bed rather than by the unit, these developments are generally unsuitable for Davis' non-student population.
 For this reason, these units are generally marketed toward students, but, consistent with Federal fair housing laws, they can be occupied any person choosing to rent there.